TYPO3-Documentation/render-guides/Documentation/Developer/Mono-repository.rst

 This repository is following a mono-repo setup.
 This means all code and configuration to render documentation is in this repository.
-This includes scripts to build the documentation, the configuration for the CI/CD pipeline.
+This includes scripts to build the documentation and the configuration for the CI/CD pipeline.

-Some packages in this repository can be used as stand-alone packages when not rendering documentation for typo3 but for internal company documentation.
+Some packages in this repository can be used as standalone packages when not rendering documentation for TYPO3 but for internal company documentation.

 To ensure the mono-repo setup works, and also works in separate repositories, we are using a tool called `monorepo-builder`_.
 This tool will help us to keep the